vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 offer arghya to Moon on each 15th; different substance in each period for purification of the body viz. pañcagavya, water with kuśas, water heated with Sun's rays; HV II.

 664-666 ( from Vi.
 Dh.).
-Lakṣmāpradavrata-It is one of the Krcchrayratas in HV II.
+Lakṣmāpradavrata-It is one of the Krcchravratas in HV II.

 769-771; on K. kr.
 7th tithi to 10th one should subsist respectively on milk, bilva leaves, lotuses, and morsels of lotus fibres and on 11th fast; worship Keśava on these days;

 secures Viṣnuloka; HV II.
-770. Lakṣmiyrata-(1) on every 5th tithi observe fast and worship
+770. Lakṣmivrata-(1) on every 5th tithi observe fast and worship

 Lakṣmi; one year; at end donate a golden lotus and a cow; he secures wealth in each life and reaches Viṣnuloka; HV I. 568 ( from Yamapurāṇa), KR 118 (2) on Cai. su.
 3 subsist on ghee and boiled rice, on 4th bathe outside the house in a tank having lotuses and worship Lakṣmi in a lotus and offer on 5th lotus with the hymn to Sri; on 5th bathe the same and donate gold; one year; Vi.
 Dh.